sbetti22/casparing/README.md

 # casparing
-casparing is the toolkit used to rederive and extract parameters for the Comprehensive Archive of SubStellar and Planetary Accretion Rates (CASPAR).
+casparing is the toolkit used to rederive and extract parameters for the Comprehensive Archive of SubStellar and Planetary Accretion Rates (CASPAR) from [Betti et al (2023)](https://ui.adsabs.harvard.edu/abs/2023AJ....166..262B/abstract)

 There are tools available to extract SIMBAD ra, dec, magnitudes, and GAIA distances and parallaxes.
 Additionally, the toolkit uses Baraffe+2015 and MIST MESA evolutionary models to extract physical parameters such as stellar Mass and Radius.
 Finally, with a known accretion line flux or luminosity accretion rates can be rederived to be self consistent with the rest of CASPAR.